devtheory/bloccit/README.md

 ## Bloccit: A community-sourced application for users to discuss anything.

 Bloccit is a Ruby on Rails application.
+It allows users to share their thoughts with the world!
 It uses Devise for authentication and Cloudinary to handle image uploads.
 Bloccit is deployed to Heroku [Here](http://devtheory-bloccit.herokuapp.com)

 Setup